Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "400","The `name` parameter was not specified, was empty, the name contains invalid characters, or the user of the name doesn't exist."
-   "403","You don't have access to the subreddit you are revoking an invite for."
+   "403","* You don't have permission.
+   * The target subreddit specified was empty."

 Leave moderator